jimmymbiyu/waterpoints/README.md

 ##### Architecture

-This module is a stand alone application that starts up an embedded Jetty server that queries the remote service when a request to http://localhost:8090/waterpoints/summary.do is received.
-The main class is io.ona.company.waterpoints.config.WaterPointsServer.
+This module is a stand alone application that starts up an embedded Jetty server that queries the endpoint <https://raw.githubusercontent.com/onaio/ona-tech/master/data/water_points.json> when a request to <http://localhost:8090/waterpoints/summary.do> is received.
+The main class is `io.ona.company.waterpoints.config.WaterPointsServer`.

 Maven is used for dependency management and also manages the build.